 New images for the 2020 installation of Documents of Resistance—Our Oppressions are Connected

 [...]
-I can still remember feeling very nervous in the gallery in Virginia, before the exhibition had been cancelled, thinking that the virus had already entered New York City and was spreading fast.
+I can still remember feeling very nervous in the gallery in Virginia, before the exhibition had been canceled, thinking that the virus had already entered New York City and was spreading fast.
 On the drive home I kept imagining the worst case scenario.
 And so it was.
 And maybe to counter lock-down blues I managed to get the work out.